 Ultimately, the article concludes that gaining organizational buy-in is not just a soft skill; it is a core capability for security leaders.
 The distance between identifying risks and prompting action is where effective leadership resides.
 To close this gap, security professionals must focus on better translation of risk into actionable insights.

 In summary, risk informs, but influence drives action.
-Security leaders owe it to their organizations to communicate risks in a way that compels decision-makers to act, ensuring that security measures align with business objectives.
+Security leaders owe it to their organizations to communicate risks in a way that compels decision-makers to act, ensuring that security measures align with business objectives and are integrated into the overall strategy of the organization.